 My mum normally looks after my kids during half term, however she wasn’t able to because she was shielding.
 Knowing we would have a childcare problem we used the carer’s policy in the May half-term.
 This allowed us to focus on our family – it was a very special time despite lockdown.
 It made a massive positive impact.

-Doubling our carer’s leave to ten days as a one-off has clearly been so beneficial for our employees during lockdown that we have renewed this for 2021.
+The five days carer’s leave has clearly been so beneficial for our employees during lockdown that we have renewed this for 2021.
 I firmly believe that businesses have a responsibility to ensure their employees are able to cope with life in and outside the workplace.
 And by helping employees to work in a way that best suits them, we can make this possible.

 Latest posts by Karen Thomson (see all)